 - Downtown Winter Wonderland - 3-5pm: Stop by St. Stephen's Plaza in Downtown Longmont (500 Main Street) for interactive activities, music, family fun and more!
 Sponsored by LDDA

-- 5 pm: Parade begins: This year’s theme is “Jingle Bell Rock.”
+- 5 pm: Parade begins: This year’s theme is “Joy to the World.”
 Main Street will be illuminated with more than 60 floats twinkling with lights.
 Come watch this magical parade filled with high school marching bands, costumed characters and much more.